zmon/Code-for-America-Projects-Hub/README.md

-# Code-for-America-Projects-Hub
+# Code for America Projects Hub
-Why: Code for America onboarding.
+Why: Why: To help brigade members to find projects to work on.
 Multi-brigade collaboration.
-Reduce project redundancy.
+New members onboarding.
+Let public contribute ideas.
 Karma.
-CfA scope view.
+Code for America scope view.
 Nation-wide and by city.
-Filtered.
+Filtered and sorted.